 - Both organizations adapt to a new way of working

-Managing change is the engine of an outsourcing project.
+Managing change is the engine of any project.
 It drives organizational transformation and employee motivation.
 That’s why it’s so critical to outsourcing success.

-But managing change is a challenge.
-With outsourcing, it involves two organizations with different goals, personalities, and management styles.
+But managing change is a challenge and it involves two organizations with different goals, personalities, and management styles.

 So how do you manage change effectively when two organizations are involved?
 Here are 7 ways that can help you do it.